JensDerKrueger/VirtualSampling/README.md

 This is the most convenient way to work on the macOS build inside Xcode.

 ### Web build

+If you only want to use Raycaster, you do not need to build the web version locally.
+A hosted version is available at [cgvis.de/vs](https://www.cgvis.de/vs).

 The project also supports an Emscripten build: